0xff6a/my_yelp/README.md

 - Logged in users can review a submitted restaurant
 - Average user rating is displayed for each restaurant using the star system
 - Validation ensures users cannot post multiple reviews, review restaurants they have created or edit/delete restuarants created by other users
+- Users can give a review a thumbs up or thumbs down
+- Reviews are displayed based on their ranking derived from thumbs up vs down
+- Validations ensure users can give the same review multiple thumbs up/down

 Notes:
 ------